Higher direct images of snc ideal sheaves

 \subsection{Overview}

-We next provide some motivation for the appearance of semi-simplicial schemes in the context of \cref{thm:hdi-log-struct}, which will also serve to contextualize an overview of the following sections.
+We next provide some motivation for the appearance of semi-simplicial schemes in the proof of \cref{thm:hdi-log-struct}.
 To begin we may translate the condition that a birational morphism \(f: \lsp{X} \to \lsp{S}\) of simple normal crossing pairs\footnote{We could relax the condition that both pairs are snc, but it will make this motivational discussion simpler.} with \(\Delta_X = f^{-1}_* \Delta_S\) is thrifty into the statement that the \emph{dual complexes} \(\cD(\Delta_X)\) and \(\cD(\Delta_S)\) are isomorphic.
 The dual complex \(\cD(\Delta_X)\) is usually described as the \(\Delta\)-complex (in the sense of \cite[\S 2.1]{MR1867354}) with 0-cells the irreducible components \(D^X_i\) of \(\Delta_X = \sum_i D^X_i\), 1-cells the components of intersections \( D^X_i \cap D^X_j \) for \(i<j\) with gluing maps corresponding to the inclusions \(D^X_i \cap D^X_j \subseteq D^X_i \) and \(D^X_i \cap D^X_j \subseteq D^X_j\), and so on --- in terms of \cref{def:abstract-strata-intro}, the cells of \(\cD(\Delta_X)\) correspond to strata of \(\lsp{X}\), with gluing maps corresponding to inclusions of strata.
 The topological properties of \(\cD(\Delta_X)\) have been extensively studied, for example in this non-exhaustive list of references: \cite[]{MR3791210,MR3096516,MR2239783,MR0441970}.
 Upon inspection we see that a \(\Delta\)-complex is precisely a semi-simplicial set, and that \(\cD(\Delta_X)\) is the semi-simplical set obtained by taking \(\pi_0\) (connected components) of a semi-simplicial \emph{scheme} \(X_\bullet\), with

 The thriftyness hypotheses of \cref{thm:hdi-log-struct} ensure that \(\lsp{X}\) and \(\lsp{Y}\) have the same dual complex, which provides enough rigidity to attempt to prove \cref{thm:hdi-log-struct} by induction on \(\dim X\) and the number of components of \(\Delta_X \), using \cref{thm:cr-hdi-struct} as a base case.
 For example, we have exact sequences and similarly on \(Y\).
 We can even assume by induction the existence of already-defined quasi-isomorphisms in a diagram